micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 Traditionally, boards come with a BSP (Board Support Package), that provides all board specific definitions and drivers.

-However, for reusability reasons, in the µOS++ implementation, the BSP is not monolythic, but modular, with three explict levels:
+However, for reusability reasons, in the µOS++ implementation, the BSP is not monolithic, but modular, with three explicit levels:

 * board (like **HiFive1**)
 * device (like **FE310-G000**)